qttq23/github_default/readme.md

 see sample repo: https://github.com/qttq23/hell-world.git

-( in a nutshell:
+in a nutshell:
 - create a github-action to validate the actor who clicks 'run'/'re-run'. if that actor is a powerful collaborator, the github-action passes.
-- go to settings, set rule for main branch. select 'pass check before mergeing' and 'required up to date'. search the jobs specified in github-action. if jobs not shown, try run the action manually some times then try again.
+- go to settings, set rule for main branch. select 'pass check before mergeing' and 'required up to date'. search the jobs specified in github-action.
+(if jobs not shown, try run the action manually some times then try again.)
 - to prevent others from editing github-action file, create CODEOWNERS file.
 - go to settings, set rule for main branch: set 'require pull request before merging', 'dismiss stale approval', 'required code owner review'.
-)

 # Github merge, rebase, fast-forward:
-recommended:
+**recommended**:
 - set default: git config --global pull.ff only (this makes pull aborted if upstream branch & local branch diverge).
 - if divergence, try: git pull --rebase (this makes everything you made appears after the upstream's changes. so you can easily look at what you did)